Loic1363/byp/README.md

 Open `http://localhost:5000` or the LAN address printed at startup.

+## Features

+**Dashboard** — live vote count, success rate, and hourly breakdown across multiple time ranges (day, week, month, all-time).

-**Configuration tab** — take a screenshot of each target page, then place zones and click points on the canvas:
+**Configuration** — screenshot each target page, then place zones and click points directly on the canvas.
+Delay sliders let you tune timing per step.

-- Pre-step click and timer zone (URL 1)
-- Try / Extension / Validate click points (URL 2)
-- CAPTCHA verification zone (green pixel detection)

-Adjust delay sliders to match your setup, then hit Start.

-**Dashboard** — live vote count, success rate, and captcha stats, broken down by day / week / month.

-**Terminal** — real-time log stream from the worker.
+**Terminal** — real-time log stream from the worker thread.

+**Watchdog** — background thread that detects stuck automation cycles and restarts them automatically.

+**RAM monitor** — stops the cycle before the system runs out of memory.

+**Flyer mode** — alternate click and zone positions for a configurable period each month, when the target page layout shifts.

+## Architecture

+Flask server on the backend, single-page JS frontend communicating over SSE for live log streaming and vote events.
+Vote counts are persisted server-side so they survive browser closes and reboots.

 ## Dependencies